New Agriculture Complex

 One of the first experts in the field that the Task Force talked with was Adam Putnam, The Commissioner of Ag for Florida and Polk County native.
 Commissioner Putnam encouraged Warner to move forward with the Ag degree.
 He was interested in a program that would prepare students in “general” Ag with the basics being taught.
 He also wanted to see our youth stay in the local community and get an Ag degree in a Christian environment.

 The 38,000 sq. ft.
 Complex needed for the Ag program was designed by Architect, Scott Crews to be the first LEED (Leadership in Energy and Environmental Design) Silver Certified building in Lake Wales.
 You can see the many naming opportunities for you, your family, or your business here.
 You can adopt a building or room in honor or in memory of a loved one.
-Doris Gukich, Vice President of Advancement or Lauren Lewis, Director of the Ag Studies Program at Warner University would be glad to talk with you about the Ag Complex and program.
-Lauren is also available to speak with groups and share with students.
+Doris Gukich, Vice President of Advancement or Scarlett jackson, Director of the Ag Development at Warner University would be glad to talk with you about the Ag Complex and program.
+Scarlett is also available to speak with groups and share with students.
 You can contact them at:

 email@example.com or 863-638-7611